dmitriz/min-karma/demo/README.md

-# Examples folder
+# demo folder
-Example files that do not belong elsewhere
+Files for demo purposes that do not belong to the main code